 In this section, we simulate the ground state of the model using an RNN, an RBM, and an MLP.
-We benchmark our results against ED and the high-order series expansion (SE) derived in Ref.~\cite{lenke2021high} for the low- ($\eta/J, \xi/J \ll 1$) and high-field ($\eta/J, \xi/J \gg 1$) limits that we numerically extrapolated (see Appendix~\ref{A4}) to capture the intermediate-field regime.
-In each of the neural network architectures, we enforced $PT$ symmetry on the many-body ansatz following the prescription in Appendix~\ref{A1}.
+We benchmark our results against ED and the high-order series expansion (SE) derived in Ref.~\cite{lenke2021high} for the low- ($\eta/J, \xi/J \ll 1$) and high-field ($\eta/J, \xi/J \gg 1$) limits that we numerically extrapolated (see the Supplemental Material~\cite{supmat}) to capture the intermediate-field regime.
+In each of the neural network architectures, we enforced $PT$ symmetry on the many-body ansatz following the prescription in the Supplemental Material~\cite{supmat}.
 Although we enforce this symmetry on our original ansatz, the main idea is to have a neural network that can capture such a symmetry if present in the system at the beginning of the simulation [as it is the case when considering open boundary conditions (OBCs)].
-However, it is instructive to note that the neural network breaks this symmetry as soon as we enter the broken regime fully consistent with the breakdown of PT symmetry for wavefunctions in this phase.
-A general overview of the algorithms can be found in Appendix~\ref{A3}, and the parameters used for all simulations in this paper are summarized in Appendix~\ref{A2}.
+However, it is instructive to note that the neural network breaks this symmetry as soon as we enter the broken regime fully consistent with the spontaneous breakdown of $PT$ symmetry for wavefunctions in this phase.
+A general overview of the algorithms and the parameters used for all simulations in this paper are summarized in the Supplemental Material~\cite{supmat}.

-First, we plot and compare the energy variance for each architecture, as shown in Fig.~\ref{fig3}(a).
-The results indicate that the energy estimates exhibit low fluctuations and steadily converge toward a well-defined value for each architecture.
-We see that the RNN achieves a stable energy estimate more rapidly than both the RBM and MLP (as we in general expect for a Hermitian system as well) suggesting that it is more efficient in capturing the ground-state properties of the system.